israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

 #### Date object
- Work with dates and times.
+ Work with dates and times in JavaScript.
- Date objects are created with new Date().
+ by Date constructor so you can parsing, managing, and displaying dates.